 There are costs to maximizing business cybersecurity when building the site.
 Is there a point of diminishing returns?

 One can make the case that a more secure site is one that is custom-built from the ground up.
 However, significant liabilities come with a custom-built CMS (Content Management System), compared to off-the-shelf CMSs like WordPress or Joomla:

 - It’s much more time consuming, and thus more costly, to build

-- If your developer or IT person goes away, so does the one repository of the knowledge of your CMS and how it was built.
+- If your developer or IT person goes away, so does the one repository of knowledge of your CMS.
 Code can be as individual as people, so bringing in another developer would be time consuming and expensive

 - A home-grown system does not guarantee business cybersecurity.
 In fact, even if built perfectly, they are notoriously unreliable over time because owners fail to keep them updated